Taitava/obsidian-shellcommands-documentation/Index.md

 If you have suggestions on how to improve this documentation, or if you have spotted clear errors in it, you can [create a new discussion in the *Shell commands* plugin's GitHub repository's *Ideas* discussion category](https://github.com/Taitava/obsidian-shellcommands/discussions/categories/ideas).
 All feedback and ideas are greatly appreciated! 🙂

 ## Screenshots in the documentation
 The documentation is partly illustrated with screenshots.
-The screenshots may look different from how the plugin's user interface looks in your Obsidian, as you might use a different theme, a different color mode, and a different operating system.
+The screenshots may look different from how the plugin's user interface looks in your Obsidian, as you might use a different theme, a different color mode, a different version of Obsidian, and a different operating system.

 The screenshots are taken in the following environment:
 - Theme: [Red graphite](https://github.com/seanwcom/Red-Graphite-for-Obsidian)
 - Color mode: Light (with dark contrast side panes, provided by *Red graphite*)
 - Operating system: Windows

 Also, some screenshots may be from older versions of SC, in case no significant changes have occurred, or if screenshots have been forgotten to update.
-You can see from which version of SC a particular screenshot has been taken from, by looking at which folder it resides in (e.g. `Assets/Images/0.7.0`).
+You can see from which version of SC a particular screenshot has been taken from, by looking at which folder it resides in (e.g. `Assets/Images/SC 0.7.0 - Obsidian 0.12.19`).

 ![[Settings-main-shell-commands-tab.png]]
 (An example screenshot from the main settings view of SC version `0.7.0`.
 You can tell it's taken on Windows, because the shell command previews show an escape character `` ` `` that is used by *PowerShell*, instead of `\`, that is used by e.g. *Bash* on Linux and Macintosh.
 Also, the hotkeys `Ctrl` + `G` and `Ctrl` + `Shift` + `G` indicate that the screenshot is not taken on Macintosh, which would have `Cmd` instead of `Ctrl`.)